For better WordPress security, you should not set up WordPress sites using the username “admin”.

 Log in with your new admin details …

-You should see your new username details displayed in the “Howdy, User” panel …
+You should see your new username details in the “Howdy, User” screen …

 You can now delete the old user account …

-Select the option to assign all content owned by the old user account and reassigned it to your new admin, then confirm the deletion of the old user account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to the new user, then confirm the deletion of the old account …

 You are now left with only the new Admin account, effectively changing your WordPress admin user name …